 - a.
-Each party must file a Trial Memorandum of Law addressing each issue of law that the party expects to arise at or before trial. - b.
-The parties must jointly prepare and submit proposed Jury Materials consisting of: - proposed voir dire questions to be asked of prospective jurors; - proposed jury instructions (with each instruction separately numbered and beginning on a separate page); and - a proposed verdict form. - c.
+Each party must file a Trial Memorandum of Law addressing each issue of law that the party expects to arise at or before trial. - The parties must jointly prepare and submit proposed Jury Materials consisting of: - proposed voir dire questions to be asked of prospective jurors; - proposed jury instructions (with each instruction separately numbered and beginning on a separate page); and - a proposed verdict form. - c.
 To the extent a party objects to another party's requested voir dire questions, jury instructions, or proposed verdict form, that party must (i) set forth the grounds for the objection and (ii) if applicable, propose an alternative (all in the same document so that the Court can compare the parties' respective proposals). - d.
 All jury instructions, objections, and alternative proposals must include citation to supporting authority. - e.
-In addition to filing on ECF the voir dire questions, requests to charge, and/or verdict sheets, electronic copies must also be submitted to the Court as Microsoft Word documents and sent via email to: - Lehrburger NYSDChambers@nysd.uscourts.gov.
+In addition to ECF-filing voir dire questions, requests to charge, and verdict sheets, electronic copies must also be submitted as Microsoft Word documents and sent by email to: Lehrburger NYSDChambers@nysd.uscourts.gov.